School of Information SciencesInformation Science and Technology

 writing grant proposals, preparing journal articles related to

 the dissertation or presenting preliminary results at conferences.
-Once the comprehensive examination is successfully completed,

 the student is officially a doctoral candidate.
 After becoming a doctoral candidate, the student can propose and defend a dissertation topic.